 Next, we rated and scored how easy it is to move.
 For this set of tests, we looked at how much each cot weighed, the packed size of each one, and how easy they are to carry.

 Tying for the top spot overall, the Helinox Lite and the Desert Walker Ultra Lightweight Cot both merited a 9 out of 10.
-These cots both tip the scales at less than three pounds, making them the lightest models by far.
+The lightest models by far, these cots both tip the scales at less than three pounds.

-This pair of cots can be easily strapped to a backpack or fit on a bike rack or pannier, packing into an approximately 5-inch by 20-inch cylinder.
+Packing into an approximately 5-inch by 20-inch cylinder, this pair of cots can be easily strapped to a backpack or fit on a bike rack or pannier.
 Their small size also makes it extremely easy to toss them into a car or roof carrier, even when hauling a ton of gear.

 The remainder of the cots are all significantly less portable.
-They are bulky and heavy enough that we can't really see them being used for any sort of backpacking, but they are great for car camping or anything else where you won't need to carry them for more than 10-15 minutes.
-The Coleman Pack-Away Cot, the KingCamp Folding Deluxe, and the Tough Outdoors Cot all were next in terms of portability, each receiving a 5 out of 10.
+They are bulky and heavy enough that we can't see them being used for any sort of backpacking but are great for car camping or anything else where you won't need to carry them for more than 10-15 minutes.
+In terms of portability, the Coleman Pack-Away Cot, the KingCamp Folding Deluxe, and the Tough Outdoors Cot all were next, each receiving a 5 out of 10.
 The KingCamp Folding Deluxe is the lightest of these three, weighing just shy of 16 pounds.
 The Tough Outdoors Cot is a little heavier, weighing just over 18 pounds, followed by the Coleman Pack-Away Cot tipping the scales at around 23 pounds.

-The Coleman ComfortSmart and the Teton Sports Outfitter XXL brought up the rear of the group, each earning a 3 out of 10.
+Bringing up the rear of the group, the Coleman ComfortSmart and the Teton Sports Outfitter XXL each earned a 3 out of 10.
 The Teton Sports Outfitter XXL weighs over 25 pounds, making it the heftiest of the cots we have tested.
 The ComfortSmart isn't too far behind, weighing 21.5 pounds.
 These cots are both giant when packed, with the Teton Sports Outfitter XXL folding up into a large bag that is hard to pack other gear around in a car.

 Claiming the top spot, we found the Coleman ComfortSmart to be the most comfortable of all the cots we have tested so far.
-This cot includes a padded mattress but we still found it to be one of the most comfortable models even if you omitted it.
+This cot includes a padded mattress, but we still found it to be one of the most comfortable models even if you omitted it.
 It has ample room for most people to avoid hitting their elbows or their head/feet on the frame.
-This product feels very comfortable to lie on, offering ample support across the whole of your body.
+This product feels very comfortable to lie on, offering ample support across your whole body.

 Next in the rankings, Coleman Pack-Away Cot merited a 7 out of 10 from our comfort judges.
 This cot is quite a bit narrower than the Teton Sports Outfitter XXL or the Coleman ComfortSmart, making it much more likely you will hit your elbows in the side rail.
 However, the lack of head and foot rails give this cot a hammock-like feel, all while providing more than enough support.
-We also appreciated that the lack of these rails means you can never hit your head or foot on them.
+The lack of these rails also means you can never hit your head or foot on them, which was much appreciated.

-The KingCamp Folding Deluxe doesn't have side rails but does have some pressure points that can be quite painful if you clip your elbow or knee on them.
-The integrated headrest is nice and there is enough support to be reasonably comfortable but we could see adding some extra padding if we were going to use this for an extended trip.
+Though the KingCamp Folding Deluxe doesn't have side rails, it does have some pressure points that can be quite painful if you clip your elbow or knee on them.
+The integrated headrest is nice, and there is enough support to be reasonably comfortable, but we could see adding some extra padding if we were going to use this for an extended trip.

 The remainder of the cots — the Helinox Lite, the Desert Walker Ultra Lightweight Cot, the Therm-a-Rest LuxuryLite, and the Tough Outdoors Cot — all were a little on the uncomfortable side.
 The three ultralight cots all are only a few inches on the ground, making them much more work to get on or off of.
 Additionally, the construction of these cots makes it so you only seem well supported when you are lying perfectly flat on your back.
-However, it still is more comfortable to sleep on any of these cots than a typical sleeping pad if you are a side sleeper.
+However, if you are a side sleeper, it still is more comfortable to sleep on any of these cots than a typical sleeping pad.

 While we did only test a single unit of each model over a few months and can't speak beyond that, we did notice some stark differences between how these different cots held up to our testing process.
-We based assessments off of any damage or wear and tear sustained in use and our overall impressions of the design and construction.
+We based assessments on our overall impressions of the design and construction, as well as any damage or wear and tear sustained during use.

 Overall, we think the Teton Sports Outfitter XXL seems to be the most durable of the cots we have tested to date.
-This cot has a rated weight limit of 600 pounds, which is significantly more than most of the other models.
+This cot has a rated weight limit significantly more than most of the other models at a whopping 600 pounds.
 The bed is 600D canvas, and the folding mechanism and frame a heavy-duty metal construction and a folding mechanism that showed no signs of damage after all our testing.

-Next, the Coleman ComfortSmart is rated for 275 pounds and has a burly frame and didn't sustain any damage in our tests but we could see the included mattress or the springs being a little more susceptible to damage than the Teton Sports Outfitter XXL.
+Next, the Coleman ComfortSmart is rated for 275 pounds and has a durable frame and didn't sustain any damage in our tests.
+Still, we could see the included mattress or the springs being a little more susceptible to damage than the Teton Sports Outfitter XXL.

 The Coleman Pack-Away Cot and the Tough Outdoors Cot followed.
 These are both rated for up to 300 pounds and seem to have solid construction.
-The Pack-Away Cot didn't sustain any damage throughout our test but we did notice the plastic ends of the Tough Outdoors Cot where you slot in the head and foot bars started to show some scuffs and scratches after repeated use.
-This doesn't seem to affect the overall structural integrity of the cot but is worth keeping an eye on.
+The Pack-Away Cot didn't sustain any damage throughout our test.
+However, we did notice the plastic ends of the Tough Outdoors Cot where you slot in the head and foot bars started to show some scuffs and scratches after repeated use.
+This doesn't seem to affect the overall structural integrity of the cot, but is worth keeping an eye on.

 The KingCamp Folding Deluxe has a rated weight of 265 pounds and didn't suffer anything beyond minor wear and tear in our tests, but we are a little hesitant about its folding mechanism.
 It seems to be much less sturdy than the top cots and borrow heavily from folding chairs in a bag, which aren't the most durable in our experience.

-These cots both held up fine to the rigors of our side-by-side testing process, but the amount of force it takes when assembling or disassembling these products did give us some cause for concern, as we could easily see it leading to a pole snapping or tearing the fabric.
+Though both cots held up fine to the rigors of our side-by-side testing process, the amount of force it takes when assembling or disassembling these products did give us some cause for concern, as we could easily see it leading to a pole snapping or tearing the fabric.

 We ended up stretching out the fabric in a few places when trying to snap the legs in, as well as permanently bending one of the poles.